 Remote Work and Agility: Can You Have Both?

-I recently hosted a seminar at MATRIX titled Successful Agility with the Modern Workforce, where participants expressed how challenging it is to foster good communication – a hallmark of agility – when their workforce is mostly remote and distributed.
+I recently hosted a seminar at MATRIX titled Successful Agility with the Modern Workforce, where participants expressed how challenging it is to foster good communication – a hallmark of agility – when their workforce is remote and distributed.
+With the COVID-19 pandemic forcing a majority of companies into remote working in 2020, this topic is critical.
+Watch the full recording of a webinar I gave on this topic.

-Many wondered, how can we build good working relationships and foster productive conversations when we are scattered among different locations, time zones, and cultures?
+So how can we build good working relationships and foster productive conversations when we are scattered among different locations and dealing with unprecedented virtual challenges?
 Luckily, there are ways for organizations to adapt to remote work by balancing employee and organizational needs, but ultimately, they must decide how to strike that balance.

 Remote Work Becoming the Norm

-Remote work is becoming more common in many organizations.
-According to a 2017 Gallup poll, almost 25 percent of US employees work remotely almost all the time.
+Remote work has been on the rise for a while - not just since COVID-19.
+According to a Gallup poll, almost 25 percent of US employees work remotely nearly all the time.
 This number is predicted to rise.

 There are good reasons for remote work to gain popularity: